superlitong/hsr-mptcp/README.md

 ## Data Traces

-Data_traces includes the traces for elephant and mice flows collected.
+`data_traces` includes the traces for elephant and mice flows collected.

 ## Tools and Scripts